jrladd/CIS241/assignments/_posts/2022-11-17-presentation.md

 ## Responding to Videos

 In addition to making a video presentation, you will watch and respond to the videos made by your peers.
-Before the final exam session, you will watch the videos on the schedule for that day (see Sakai for the [presentation schedule]()).
+Before the final day of class (May 9), you will watch the videos on the schedule for that day (see Sakai for the [presentation schedule]()).
 After watching a video, you will write down the following for each one.

 1. One substantive similarity between the presenter's project and your own.
 2. One question you have about the project.